 Is mindful of color use and color contrasts

 The Web Content Accessibility Guidelines (WCAG) provide a breakdown of accessibility factors and classify compliance into various levels.
 For e-commerce stores to meet minimum requirements for accessibility, it is recommended that websites should be aiming for WCAG 2.1 at an AA level.

 There are also legal considerations.
 The laws that apply to your business will depend on where your company is based, but examples include:

 3. Use Assistive Technology

-The ability to change text colour and background colour contrasts.
+The ability to change text color and background color contrasts.

-A screen mask to provide colour tinting and block visual clutter.
+A screen mask to provide color tinting and block visual clutter.

 Additional reading aids such as an on-screen ruler and text-only mode.